-March 2020 Calendar Templates - Free Printable Monthly Calendar 2020 with holidays and notes.
-There is a variety of 2020 march calendars here so you can pick a calendar as per your need or work requirement to download and print.
+March 2023 Calendar Templates in Word, PDF, Excel - Free Printable Monthly Calendar 2023 with holidays and notes.
+There is a variety of 2023 march calendars here so you can pick a calendar as per your need or work requirement to download and print.

 - 1. About March

 March (Mar) is the third month of the Gregorian calendar, following February and preceding April.
 It is one of seven months that are 31 days long.

 In the Northern Hemisphere, the meteorological beginning of spring occurs on the first day of March.
 The March equinox on the 20th marks the astronomical beginning of spring in the Northern Hemisphere and the beginning of autumn in the Southern Hemisphere, where September is the seasonal equivalent of the Northern Hemisphere's March.
 March starts on the same day of the week as November every year, and February in common years only.
 March ends on the same day of the week as June every year.
 In leap years, March starts on the same day as September and December of the previous year.
 In common years, March starts on the same day as June of the previous year.